-The most important part of hiking is preparation, and the most important part of preparation is food.
+At Hillwalk Tours, we know that the most important part of hiking is preparation, and the most important part of preparation is food!
 The food you choose to bring with you on a hike will fuel you throughout the day.
 Lunches, hiking snacks and comfort food should all be considered when preparing.

 It’s important to fuel up before going on a hike.
 Slow-release energy foods such as porridge, muesli and bananas are a good option.
 Why not consider combining them into one tasty pre-hike meal?